par Michelle Nichols et Charlotte Greenfield

 No comment was immediately obtained from the Afghan government.

-Two sources told Archyde.com that concerns about the implementation of such a measure prompted the United Nations to ask its personnel not to visit their offices in Afghanistan for forty-eight hours – that is until Sunday, with Thursday and Friday being the traditional rest days in the country.
+Two sources told Archyde.com that concerns regarding the implementation of such a measure prompted the United Nations to ask its personnel not to visit their offices in Afghanistan for forty-eight hours – that is until Sunday, with Thursday and Friday being the traditional rest days in the country.

-“We are still trying to determine how this could affect our operations in the country,” said Stephane Dujarric, indicating that UN representatives intended to meet on Wednesday with the Afghan authorities in Kabul for clarification. .
+“We are still trying to determine how this might affect our operations in the country,” said Stephane Dujarric, indicating that UN representatives intended to meet on Wednesday with the Afghan authorities in Kabul for clarification. .

-Such a ban could represent a major challenge for UN operations in Afghanistan, where more than half of the approximately 23 million inhabitants need humanitarian aid.
+Such a ban might represent a major challenge for UN operations in Afghanistan, where more than half of the approximately 23 million inhabitants need humanitarian aid.
 (Report Charlotte Greenfield in Kabul and Michelle Nichols in New York; French version Jean Terzian)